Haraka is an Uber-style application that aims to make life easier through same-day food and grocery delivery services.

-The landing page isn’t live yet, but I plan to measure performance through the following metrics:
+The landing page is live!
+Do check it out.
+If given the go ahead, I plan to measure performance through the following metrics:

 Challenge yourself constantly or the brief as Putu M. Wijaya – Product Writer Lead at tiket.com, wrote in his article “5 Things Great UX Writers Do, But The Good Ones Don’t” – Good writers understand the brief; great writers challenge it.